-The DOL even uses such a case as exemplar of typical problems encountered when determining hours worked:
+The DOL even uses such a case as an exemplar of typical problems encountered when

 Problems arise when employers fail to recognize and count certain hours worked as compensable hours.
 For example, an employee who remains at his/her desk while eating lunch and regularly answers the telephone and refers callers is working.
 This time must be counted and paid as compensable hours worked because the employee has not been completely relieved from duty.

 "A recent article in the Boomerang stated that UW staff salaries are lower than the salaries for the equivalent positions at the state.
 Some of the commenters didn’t seem to believe that.
 Is there any data showing how we compare to the state in terms of salary?"

 ANSWER: The most recent study on this question was completed in 2013.
 Positions were considered matched if they shared at least 67% of their job duties, and the average salary for the position at UW was compared to the average salary at the state for each such position.

 The study found that for the majority of positions, UW salaries were significantly lower than their equivalent position at the state.
 Staff Senate has been working to bring this disparity to the attention of administrators, trustees, and legislators.
 As ongoing efforts are made to realign UW employee benefits with those offered to state employees, we will continue to bring the issue of the salary gap into the conversation.

 To view the results of the study, click here.

 "Are UW staff members who do not work on a computer during the workday allowed to access campus computers to check email, read UW news, and complete online training during the workday?"